 - Hygiene kits — hygiene supplies for families in the U.S.

 - International hygiene kits — hygiene supplies sent overseas

-- Women’s hope kits — hygiene products packed in a Thirty-One Gifts cosmetic tote for women survivors of poverty or abuse in the U.S.
+- Women’s Hope Kits — hygiene products packed in a Thirty-One Gifts cosmetic tote for women survivors of poverty or abuse in the U.S.

 3. A World Vision event specialist explained how to host their event and confirmed the supplies order.

-4. On the day of the event, a group of volunteers set up long tables with all the supplies needed to assemble the Promise Packs.
+4. On the day of the event, volunteers set up long tables with all the supplies needed to assemble the Promise Packs.
 Participants, in the fashion of an assembly line, placed one of each item into the kit.
 At the end of the line, they wrote a care letter of encouragement for the person who would receive it.